Kyle-MOOC/Conda-Mamba-and-Jupyterlab/README.md

 Note that `-n` is used to specify the environment for `conda` to act on, otherwise `conda` will act on the current active environment.

 ### Info
-To show how many environments are currently managed by:
+To show how many environments are currently managed by `conda`:

 ```bash
 conda info --env